tynovsky/cpan-tutorials/04-publishing-your-cpan-distribution.md

 PAUSE](https://pause.perl.org/pause/query?ACTION=request_id).
 PAUSE stands for "The [Perl programming] Authors Upload Server.
 After creating the account, you can log in at the PAUSE site and upload your distribution tarball manually.

-Alternatively, if you used `Minilla` for authoring your distribution, publishing your distribution is as simple as
+Alternatively, if you used `Minilla` for authoring your distribution, publishing is even simpler!
+First, install a few necessary modules (`cpanm Version::Next CPAN::Uploader`), then publishing is as simple as running one
+command:

-    minil release
+    $ minil release

 Contratulations!
 Your new distribution is now ready for any Perl user in the world to install!

+## Changes file

+It is a good practice to include `Changes` file with your distribution.
+It contains a description of every released version.
+This time, we had the file pre-created by Minilla, it only contained one line saying this is the initial version of our distribution.
+Next time when you're releasing the next version of your distribution, be sure to have your improvements listed under {{$NEXT}}
+line (`Minilla` will take care of the rest).

 ## Push permissions on CPAN